dylanaraps/paleta/README.md

 # pal (Name Pending)

-A unix-style program to change terminal color-schemes on the fly.
+Change terminal colors on the fly.

 A list of hex colors are supplied via command-line arguments, `stdin` or a file and `pal` sends these colors to all open terminals, modifying their palette.
 The purpose of this tool is to allow theme managers and individual scripts to effortlessly modify the current color-scheme without needing a reload of running terminals.